 Remote Desktop Server and Azure Virtual Desktop

-Remote Desktop Servers or Terminal Server upgrades are another common workload we work with, where 2019 version is a great option.
-Office 365 ProPlus, OneDrive for Business sync and OneDrive Files On-Demand is fully supported with Windows Server 2019, which is a recent change by Microsoft.
+Remote Desktop Servers or Terminal Server upgrades are another thing we commonly work with.
+Whereby the 2019 version is a great option.
+Office 365 ProPlus, OneDrive for Business sync and OneDrive Files On-Demand are fully supported with Windows Server 2019.
+And this is a recent change by Microsoft.

-Another reason to consider upgrading RDS is that the Office 365 desktop apps will no longer be supported on Windows Server 2012 and R2 effective January 2020, similarly 2008/R2 which will be unsupported at the same time.
+Another reason to consider upgrading RDS is that the Office 365 desktop apps will no longer be supported on Windows Server 2012 and R2.
+And this is effective from January 2020.
+Similarly, 2008/R2 will be unsupported at the same time.

-A new exciting option that we offer customers is migrating existing RDS servers to Windows Virtual Desktop (WVD).
-This can be done with Windows Server 2012 R2, 2016, 2019 session hosts.
+Additionally, a new exciting option that we offer customers is migrating existing RDS servers to Windows Virtual Desktop (WVD).
+We can do this with Windows Server 2012 R2, 2016, 2019 session hosts.

-Here we migrate the session hosts to WVD using Azure Virtual Machines.
-This brings across all your applications, while Microsoft provide the RDS infrastructure, which they manage.
-This gives you the flexibility to provide all the applications your staff need, with less dependencies from on-premise systems.
+This is when we migrate the session hosts to WVD using Azure Virtual Machines.
+This brings across all of your applications.
+Additionally, Microsoft will provide the RDS infrastructure, which they manage.
+So this gives you the flexibility to provide all the applications your staff need.
+Thus, with fewer dependencies from on-premise systems.
 This can also be extended with the new Windows 10 multi-session experience.

 Migrate Windows Infrastructure to Azure

-Hosting Windows Server in Azure provides many benefits, it’s with little surprise that Microsoft describe this as the cloud that knows Windows best, including with:
+Hosting Windows Server in Azure provides many benefits.
+And it’s not surprising that Microsoft describes this as the cloud that knows Windows best.
+Especially for:

 - Unmatched security